deejay-sl/spring-petclinic/readme.md

 	  git clone https://github.com/opscode-cookbooks/build-essential.git
 	  cd ..

 Without any extra arguments, Vagrant will perform its default behavior and run any provisioners.
-In this case, "chef_solo":
+In this case, the "chef_solo" provisioner in our Vagrantfile references each of the cookbooks cloned above, and so `vagrant up` will run and install each:

 	  vagrant up

 Everything is done!
 We only need to 'ssh' into the VM and start the application server:

 	  vagrant ssh
+	  sudo -i
 	  cd /vagrant
 	  mvn -f pom_provision_demo.xml tomcat7:run

-Visit:
+To test, visit:

 	  http://localhost:9966/petclinic